callumflack/callum-flack-design/content/posts/2017-12-13-designers-should-code.md

 date: December 21, 2017
 ---

 <p class="Intro">"Should designers code?" is a well-debated question in the digital product industry because it's difficult to apply fine design sensibility to software products.
-As a visual designer, the more agency you have in product design process, the better and more valuable you'll become.
+As a visual designer, the more agency you have in the product design process, the better the product (and more valuable you'll become).
 That's reason enough to learn to code.</p>

 Good visual designers notice the look, feel and flow of a digital product in emotional and actionable terms.
-Good developers simulate programs in their minds and notice the programming patterns and systems used to make a product.
+Good frontend developers simulate programs in their minds and notice the programming patterns and systems used to make a product.
 There's not much left over to think about design sensibility when you're simulating a computer in your head.
 And vice versa, a designer will scream if they find themselves in Vim mode.

-Digital designers and software developers are fundamentally divergent.
-But as a designer who's spent the last eight years programming, my opinion is that if you accept that divergence you lose agency and you won't become a great digital designer.
+Digital designers and frontend developers are fundamentally divergent!

+However, as a designer who's spent the last eight years programming, I think that if you accept that divergence you lose agency and you won't become a great digital designer.
 So here's four good reasons for digital designers to code, and one giant lesson in product design:

 ## Design is how it works

 > It’s not just what it looks like and feels like.
-Design is how it works. _— Steve Jobs_
+Design is how it works. — Steve Jobs

 Screens are made of code.
 If you want to be good at designing them, learn how code works.
 Don't read a book, do it.
 It's that simple.

 ## As close and fast as you can get

-> “Creators need an immediate connection to what they’re creating." _— Bret Victor_
+> “Creators need an immediate connection to what they’re creating." — Bret Victor

 Creators needs tools that have instant feedback.
 A painter paints, and sees her ideas.
 A pilot turns and feels g-forces pulling from below.
 A cook sips the broth.
 A digital designer should in the very least write CSS (and know how to write it in a maintainable way).
 It's as close and as fast as you can get to designing screens.

 ## Mind the gaps

 > "The ability to implement your vision is the hallmark of great craftsmanship.
-It teaches you both the limits and the possibilities of your medium." _— David Cole_
+It teaches you both the limits and the possibilities of your medium." — David Cole

 If you can’t code it, you have to rely on proxy tooling to give you a best impression.
 That's fine up to a point, such as when you're prototyping or you're lucky enough to be part of a pizza team with devs you trust.
 Just don't make the mistake of thinking there isn't a gap between those tools and real code: it can look amazing in Sketch and way off the mark in the browser.